jensdietrich/yamf-remark/README.md

 Input files are tables, values either characters representing answers, or comma-separated lists of characters representing multiple answers.
 Values may be in double quotes.
-Tables are saved tab-separated (.tsv) format.
+Tables are saved in tab-separated (.tsv) format.

 ### The Oracle